 – Broccoli: Steam for 5-7 minutes until it can be easily pierced with a fork.

-See also How to cook rhubarb crumble
+See also How long to cook spaghetti noodles in instant pot

 – Carrots: Steam for 6-8 minutes until they can be easily sliced with a knife.